 When done incorrectly, group activities often feels like a waste of time and be counterproductive.

-This is why we're sharing practical ways to build a happy and motivated staff.
+This is why we're sharing practical ways on building a successful team.

-Motivation is key to ensuring each team member participates and engages in the process of developing a more energetic team.
+Motivation is key to ensuring each team member participates and engages in the process of developing a more energetic crew.
 The trick is to discover what motivates them.

 But motivation comes in all shapes and sizes.